cartesi/grpc-interfaces/README.md

 The Cartesi gRPC Interfaces repository contains all gRPC and Protobuf definitions used in the gRPC interfaces of the Cartesi Project modules.
 Currently these comprehend:

 - [cartesi-machine.proto](cartesi-machine.proto): contains the services exported by the cartesi machine that are consumed by the machine manager and also the definition of the lowest level messages used in multiple interfaces
-- [machine-discovery.proto](machine-discovery.proto): services and higher level message types used by the cartesi machine to interact with the machine manager
 - [machine-manager.proto](machine-manager.proto): services and higher level message types used to interact with the machine manager sessions
 - [logger.proto](logger.proto): services and higher level message types used to interact with the logger-managed files